 Recently, an international education report revealed that Australian children ranked 27th out of a possible 48 nations (and far lower among English-speaking countries), in areas of language, mathematics and science.

 Barely a murmur was heard.
-(Loading tumbleweed to blow through the newsroom).

 The federal government’s pledge to put Australia’s school system in the top five globally by 2025 looks more distant as a result.